Finance leaders’ top tips for investing in AI

 CFOs must also put thought into how to drive adoption throughout the organisation, knowing the nuances of each department and, most importantly, getting buy-in.
 Don’t underestimate the importance of change management in making the project a success.

 At the end of the day, you will never have perfect information or a decision that is entirely without risk.
-Given there may not be as much certainty with AI investments, you will need to be willing to make an educated decision and an acceptable level of risk.
+Given there may not be as much certainty with AI investments, you will need to be willing to make an educated decision and determine an acceptable level of risk.

 Dan Murphy